Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Most contracts can be either written or oral and still be legally enforceable, but some agreements must be in writing in order to be binding.
-However, oral contracts are very difficult to enforce because there's no clear record of the offer, consideration, and acceptance.
-Still, it's important to understand which types of contracts absolutely must be written in order to be valid.
+Most contracts can be either written or oral and still be legally enforceable.
+However, some agreements must be in writing to constitute a binding agreement.
+Oral contracts are difficult to enforce.
+They don't include a clear record of the legal requirements of an enforceable contract.
+These legal requirements include offer, consideration, and acceptance.

 Contracts Required to be in Writing: At a Glance

-Generally, the following types of contracts need to be executed in writing in order to be enforceable.
-Contracts in any of these categories entered into verbally are not automatically considered "void," however.
-But they are considered "voidable" and may be either affirmed or rejected by either party at any time.
+Generally, the following types of contracts must be in writing to be enforceable.
+Verbal contracts in any of these categories are not automatically considered void, but they may be voidable and could be affirmed or rejected by either party at any time.
+Some examples of contracts required to be in writing include:

-• Contracts that will last longer than the life of the party performing the contract; and
+• Contracts that will last longer than the life of the party performing the contract

-• A transfer of property at the death of the party performing the contract.
+• A transfer of personal property at the death of the party performing the contract

-For example, California statute conforming to the UCC explicitly states that contracts for the sale of goods costing more than $500 are not enforceable "unless there is some writing sufficient to indicate that a contract for sale has been made between the parties and signed by the party against whom enforcement is sought or by his or her authorized agent or broker."
+State laws generally dictate the enforcement of contracts.
+However, most states have adopted the Uniform Commercial Code (UCC).
+The UCC includes the Statute of Frauds.
+For example, the California statute conforming to the UCC explicitly states that contracts for the sale of goods costing more than $500 are not enforceable "unless there is some writing sufficient to indicate that a contract for sale has been made between the parties and signed by the party against whom enforcement is sought or by his or her authorized agent or broker."

-Although other types of contracts may be oral, it is advisable to "get it in writing" to insure both parties understand their obligations.
-If court enforcement is required, a written contract shows the parties' obligations and avoids a "he said, she said" dispute.
-It is easier to check with an attorney prior to signing to see whether a contract is valid than it is to enforce a poorly-drafted agreement after problems arise.
-While breach of contract lawsuits can be costly to your business, so can unenforceable agreements you thought were cemented by contract law.
+It's easier to check with an attorney to see whether a contract is valid rather than enforcing a poorly drafted agreement after problems arise.
+While breach of contract lawsuits can be costly to your small business, so can unenforceable agreements you thought were valid under contract law.

 Drafting Business Contracts?
 Protect Your Interests by Calling an Attorney

-A contract may be as simple as an offer, an acceptance, and a handshake.
-While both parties were of sound mind and came to the agreement as equals -- and it is considered legally binding in most cases -- written contracts are always more defensible.
-But even a simple contractual mistake or oversight can cost you money or worse.
+A valid contract may be as simple as an offer, an acceptance, and a handshake.
+However, written agreements are always easier to defend should legal issues arise.
+A simple contractual mistake or oversight can cost you money or worse.
+A contracts attorney is familiar with business law and can provide valuable legal advice.
 Protect your business by contacting a local contracts attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help